mikevalstar/generator-express-webapp/README.md

 A generator for [Yeoman](http://yeoman.io).

-This project generates an Express project in MVC style for use with Bookshelf.js and mysql
+This project generates an Express project in MVC style for use with Sequelize and mysql

 ## Usage